michael105/base32/README.md

 ---

-There's one advantage with the branchless solution: it is cryptographically more save.
+There's one advantage with a branchless solution: it is cryptographically more save.
 (Spectre, sidechannel, ..)
 Runtime, power consumption and used registers are independent of the input data.
 Feeding 0's only might have the same runtime, as working with random.